kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 Let's summarize the key benefits of making the logic accessible in a high level language like Python:

-- Avoid data feeding and recording efforts for the target environment or hardware
+- Avoid data feeding and recording efforts for the target environment or hardware.
+Manipulate or reset the internal state within the simulation loop in the scripting language.
 - Evaluate your algorithm with various inputs and parameters without additional C++ code for data feeding and result conversion.
 - Simulation, analysis and evaluation are directly in Python, libraries like `scikit-learn` for evaluation or `mlflow` for experiment tracking can be used effortlessly.
 - Compare your PoC with the final implementation easily (even in the same `for`-loop)